hadrien2509/R2D2/README.md

 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen.svg)](https://github.com/username/minishell)
 [![Version](https://img.shields.io/badge/version-1.0.0-blue.svg)](https://github.com/username/minishell/releases)

-R2D2 is a custom implementation of a Unix shell, written in C as part of the 42 School curriculum.
+Minishell is a custom implementation of a Unix shell, written in C as part of the 42 School curriculum.
 This project aims to recreate the basic functionalities of a shell, including command execution, pipelines, redirections, and environment variable management.

 ## Table of Contents